abhinav/git-spice/doc/includes/cli-reference.md

 **Flags**

 * `-n`, `--dry-run`: Don't actually submit the stack
-* `--fill`: Fill in the pull request title and body from the commit messages
+* `--fill`: Fill in the change title and body from the commit messages
-* `--[no-]draft`: Whether to mark pull requests as drafts
+* `--[no-]draft`: Whether to mark change requests as drafts
-* `--no-publish`: Push branches but don't create pull requests
+* `--no-publish`: Push branches but don't create change requests

 ### gs stack restack